-This professional development program will train a group of agricultural advisors from diverse disciplines, primarily Extension and NRCS personnel, on measures of soil health and other indicators of sustainable production in integrated crop-livestock systems.
-Teams of advisors will work together to learn about the case study process and put this knowledge to use.
-By working with successful producers who utilize integrated crop/livestock systems, including the grazing of cover crops, for management of soil health, advisors will increase their understanding of the decisions being made within complex, diverse agricultural operations.
-The sharing of this information at a workshop with project personnel and other advisors will lead to development of curriculum and programs for training and demonstration of maintenance and improvement of soil health and other components of sustainable production through integrated crop-livestock systems.
+This professional development program provided training to a group of agricultural advisors (18 individuals) from diverse disciplines, primarily Extension and NRCS personnel, on measures of soil health and other indicators of sustainable production in integrated crop-livestock systems.
+Teams of advisors worked together to learn about the case study process and used this knowledge to assess their assigned producer (case study).
+Each team of ag advisors worked with a successful producers who utilize integrated crop/livestock systems, including the grazing of cover crops, for management of soil health, advisors will increase their understanding of the decisions being made within complex, diverse agricultural operations.
+Each team presented their newly obtained information at a workshop for all of the project personnel and other advisors.
+The six teams of ag advisors and project personnel developed summary of the similar technologies used within each of the six case studies.
+Based on these technologies utilized, several education concepts were developed to provide educational opportunities to train and demonstrate the impact on maintenance and improvement of soil health and other components of sustainable production through integrated crop-livestock systems.

 We propose to provide crop and livestock extension, NRCS and other land management and agricultural advisory personnel improved tools for assisting producers in improving and maintaining soil health through integrated crop/livestock systems.
 Specifically:

 - To better understand how individuals successfully integrate crops and livestock onto their operations

 - To evaluate the benefits of successful integration on soil health measures